Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 The character of Lamilton was based on a boy named Latarian Milton, who stole his grandmother's car at the tender age of seven.
 When asked why, he responded "I want to do it because it's fun.
 It's fun to do bad things.
 I wanted to do hoodrat stuff with my friends," one of whom "smokes with cigarettes".
 The next month, young Latarian was back in the news — for beating up the same grandmother in Wal-Mart because she wouldn't buy him chicken wings.
 He was subsequently 5150ed.

 Porky Pig's toddler charge in the WWII-era cartoon Brother Brat.
 The kid's mom (a welder at Lockheed who leaves the kid for Porky to babysit) gives Porky a manual on child care.
-At the end of the cartoon mom shows Porky how to use the manual correctly.
+At the end of the cartoon mom shows Porky how to use the manual correctly (it's spanking).

 In Adventure Time, Goliad becomes this after spending time at a daycare and seeing displays of authority and power succeed where diplomacy fails.
 This is especially bad since she's an immortal with Psychic Powers up the wazoo.